-- The candidate identifies language use that is unrelated or not clearly related to the identified language demands (function, vocabulary/symbols, and additional demands) addressed in the Assessment commentary.
-For example (language function is to justify the theme), "In the video, you can see the student with the pink shirt describing the characters from the novel." - Candidate's description or explanation of language use is not consistent with the evidence provided.
+The candidate identifies language use that is unrelated or not clearly related to the language demands (function, vocabulary/symbols, and additional demands) addressed in the Assessment commentary.

-- Candidate identifies specific evidence of student use of the language function and vocabulary/symbols along with at least one other language demand (grammatical structures and/or written, visual, or verbal communication). - Candidate explains how evidence of student language represents their development of content understandings, which may include growth and/or struggles with both understanding and expressing content understandings. - Candidate explains and provides evidence of language use and content learning for students with distinct language needs.
+- Candidate identifies specific evidence of student use of the language function and vocabulary/symbols along with at least one other language demand (grammatical structures or written, visual, or verbal communication). - Candidate explains how evidence of student language represents their development of content understandings, which may include growth and/or struggles with both understanding and expressing content understandings. - Candidate explains and provides evidence of language use and content learning for students with distinct language needs.

-- The candidate identifies and explains evidence that students are able to use the language function, vocabulary/symbols, AND associated language demands (grammatical structures and/or written, visual, or verbal communication).
-The explanation uses specific evidence from the video and/ or work samples. - The candidate's analysis includes evidence of how student language use demonstrates growth and/or struggles in developing content understandings.
-For example, the candidate notes that, "All students could give a complete explanation using some commonly used vocabulary words, like metaphor, simile, and personification (video timestamp references-4:35, 5:07).
-Most of the students could produce detailed explanations (the language function) in terms of how figurative language is used in the text to help the reader visualize the text (e.g., 2:15).
-However, other students' explanations were incomplete (e.g., at 3:45), not explaining the purpose of the figurative language), suggesting that while some students can identify examples of metaphor, similes and personification, they need more support understanding their purposeful use by an author."
+- The candidate identifies and explains evidence that students are able to use the language function, vocabulary/symbols AND associated language demands (grammatical structures and/or written, visual, or verbal communication).
+The explanation uses specific evidence from the video and/or work samples. - The candidate's analysis includes how evidence of student language use demonstrates growth and/or struggles in developing content understandings.
+For example, the candidate notes that, "All students could give a complete explanation using some commonly used vocabulary words, like key signature, counting systems, performance (references time stamp of video). - Most of the students could produce detailed explanations (the language function) in terms of general concepts and procedures for counting rhythms to transfer the rhythmic understanding to the piece of music.
+However, other students' explanations were incomplete (e.g., at [references time stamp], not explaining how to approach the rhythmic passages through the use of the counting system, suggesting that some students still need support to develop in the area of rhythmic understanding and precision).